projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-med-sw-data-flow

-   IOC Mediator - Software data flow
+   IOC Mediator - Software Data Flow

 -  For Tx direction, the data comes from IOC firmware.
 IOC mediator receives service data from native CBC char devices such as